Open a PDF version to print this topic

 If you think you or someone else may have overdosed, call an ambulance on 111.

 Common stimulants are those based on amphetamines like methamphetamine (ice, crystal meth, P).
-These are very different from the prescribed amphetamine ritalin, which doctors use to treat ADHD in children.
+These are very different from the prescribed amphetamine Ritalin, which doctors use to treat ADHD.

 Other stimulants that people can abuse are cocaine and ecstasy (MDMA).
 These work differently from amphetamines.

 Stimulant drugs come in many different forms and people can take them in different ways.
-They can be swallowed as tablets, sniffed as powder (snorted), injected, or smoked in a pipe or bong.
+They can be swallowed as tablets, sniffed as powder (snorted), injected or smoked in a pipe.
 Most stimulants are highly addictive.

 People who are addicted to stimulants may lose their jobs or lose their families.
 They can damage their health and reputation.
 They may start doing crime to get access to more drugs.

-If a police officer pulls you over while driving, and you're high on a stimulant, you may lose your licence or face a criminal conviction.
+Driving while high is dangerous and illegal.
+If a police officer pulls you over while driving and you're high on a stimulant, you may lose your licence or face a criminal conviction.

 Support services